-This Open Up Guide on Land Governance led by the Land Portal foundation and the Open Data Charter seeks to complement and contribute to the ongoing work that has been done on open data and land governance:
+This Open Up Guide for Land Governance led by the Land Portal Foundation and the Open Data Charter seeks to complement and contribute to the ongoing work on open data and land governance.
+The Open Up Guide:

-- " It documents lessons from international initiatives on open land governance data and information - " Outlines the barriers, risks and challenges to open data such as the lack of resources, lack of technical capacity and systems to interact with data and the complexity of the datasets - " Describes the opportunities and challenges associated with open land data and balances the social, cultural and economic benefits realised with equity, privacy and security concerns - " Sets out agreed key land governance data types, how they should be collected, stored and published for improving land governance and transparency - " Showcases use cases from real-life examples to illustrate the potential impact and transformation open land data can provide in local contexts
+- " Documents lessons from international initiatives on open land governance data and information; - " Outlines the barriers, risks, and challenges to open data such as the lack of resources, technical capacity, and systems to interact with data and the complexity of the datasets; - " Describes the opportunities and challenges associated with open land data and balances the social, cultural, and economic benefits realized with equity, indigenous sovereignty, privacy, and security concerns; - " Sets out agreed key land governance data types, how they should be collected, stored, and published for improving land governance and transparency; and - " Showcases use cases from real-life examples to illustrate the potential impact, and - " Demonstrate the transformation open land data can provide in local contexts.

-The Guide is intended to help improve data quality, availability, accessibility and use for improved citizen engagement, decision making and innovation.
+The Guide is intended to help improve data quality, availability, accessibility, and use for improved citizen engagement, decision making, and innovation.
 It also complements the practical guidance set out in the Open Data Charter's Open Up Guides on Anti-corruption, Climate Change and Agriculture.